 How the technology team operates and is managed is probably the most significant factor when assessing the technology.
 And we have to factor in the local talent pool if the group is to increase due to a new business plan or in case staff leave the business post-investment.

-This is more of a challenge if you do not have a technology background, so I thought it would be helpful to write this short paper on “5 IT DD Questions for Non-Technical Interviewers”.
-I’d be keen to get your feedback.
+This is more of a challenge if you do not have a technology background, so we published this short paper on “5 IT DD Questions for Non-Technical Interviewers” and an article on questions to ask during IT Due Diligence.